 “We don't have to wait until the work is done to know what happened, we can see it all in real time."

-The last farm management software recordkeeping benefit we’ll talk about today: the ability to pull up and analyze data to make decisions for the future.
+A final key benefit of farm management software for recordkeeping is the ability to pull up and analyze data to make decisions for the future.
 Whether it’s to look back at your records and results from last year, or to look back over the past decade, all the information is right there at a glance.

 Year-to-year decisions.
 You have many decisions to make every year and the variables are always changing.
 Farm management software gives you historical data on your fields—you can see at a glance what you did before, from year to year, and how it turned out.
 Jason Brewer at Ritter Agrifinance in Marked Tree, AR, notes how farm management software can keep you on track from year to year: "We've made several minor saves, especially around crop rotation.
 Having the ability to go through previous planting history by field with my growers keeps us on our rotation goal."

-Paul Sproule, of Sproule Farms in Grand Forks, ND, comments on the huge benefit of FMS in decision-making from year to year: “The biggest thing is we have historical data on our fields now that we've had for a number of years,” he said.
+Paul Sproule, of Sproule Farms in Grand Forks, ND, sees a huge benefit of FMS in decision-making from year to year: “The biggest thing is we have historical data on our fields now that we've had for a number of years,” he said.
 “We can look at our yields, inputs, and everything that we've done on a particular field.”

 Mike Sproule adds that FMS relieves him of the stress of remembering the details of his many decisions.
 “We might have a plan in place, and then we might obviously deviate from the plan.
 So when you've made changes, you can go back to look and say, ‘Yes, this was the decision I made,’” he said.